Program of Study

 SJD Candidates

-Avaskhan has been working as an adjunct lecturer at Kimep University Law School located in Almaty, Kazakhstan.
-His teaching activities include courses on M&A and International Banking Law.
-He is also a practicing lawyer with significant experience of work for international and local law firms.
-His professional experience covers, among other things, international M&A transactions.
-He also advises strategic investors with respect to the establishment of joint ventures, the acquisition and sale of equity or assets of subsoil use companies as well as public and private securities placements involving oil producing ventures and financial institutions.
+Avaskhan’s teaching activities include courses on contracts, mergers and acquisitions, and international commercial transactions.
+He is also a practicing lawyer with significant experience working for international law firms.
+His professional experience covers cross-border mergers and acquisitions transactions; he regularly advises international investors on the establishment of joint ventures and the acquisition and sale of equity or assets of subsoil use and mining companies.

 Education

-• Research Scholar, Michigan Grotius Scholarship, University of Michigan Law School, 2018
+- Research Scholar, University of Michigan Law School

-• Certificate in Transnational Law, University of Hong Kong, Asia-American Institute, 2007
+- Certificate in Transnational Law, University of Hong Kong, Asia-American Institute

 Languages